Kobeyond/Codes-for-Machine-Learning/PCA/README.md

 - It's ok to decompose the dataset using either `ED` or `SVD`, because the ED of square matrix is a special case of SVD.
 In addition, the eigen values and singular values of square matrix are exactly the same when the matrix is square.

 - SVD is more computationally effective than ED when the dataset is very large.
 So in demo2, I decompose the dataset2 using SVD, and finally get the correct answer.

+## Use SVD to compress picture

+As mentioned above, we can use ED or SVD to decompoese matrix into the representation of smaller matrix multiplication.
+In other words, we can use some much smaller matrixes to replace original matrix for memory saving.

+Here, we compress the picture of digit with SVD, and remain the top2 biggest singular values only.
+So we only need to save three matrixes of 32*2, 2*2 and 2*32.
+Namely, saving 130 numbers in total is enough, comparing to 32*32 numbers previously.

+Using matrixes U, S and V, we can easily reconstruct an appropriate dataset by `X_appro = U[:, :1]·S[:1, :1]·VT[:1, :]`.
+The original figure and reconstructed figure are below: